 - If you plan to swim in Bulingan Falls, make sure to bring a change of clothes.
 There are no place to wash-up but you can still change to dry clothes.

-Has this guide to Lamitan City been helpful to you?
+Has this guide to Lamitan City day trip itinerary and guide been helpful to you?
 If you have questions or suggestions, let me know in the comment section below!